Festival Programme in detail...

 Opening Event - Music with Patrick Dexter

-The Festival Opening Event takes place at 7pm on Friday 4 November 2022 in Ballycroy Visitor Centre.
-This event will include a drinks reception, a short performance by cellist Patrick Dexter and, weather permitting, some walking and stargazing outdoors.
+The Festival Opening Event takes place at 7pm on Friday 3 November 2023 in Ballycroy Visitor Centre.
+This event will include a drinks reception, followed by a short performance by cellist Patrick Dexter who returns to our Festival by popular demand.
+We will conclude the evening with some stargazing and a guided dark sky walk (weather permitting).
 This launch event has no entry fee, but we are obliged to charge a small registration fee of €2.

 Ballycroy Visitor Centre